hadleyrich/MQMitsi/README.md

 Wanted / TODO
 -------------

-- More robust reconnection to MQTT broker.
 - Figure out the codes for horizontal vanes.
-- Implement more MQTT connection options
 - CLI script for sending commands.
 - Web interface example.
-- Alternative MQTT protocol standards such as Homie.
 - Python packaging.

 LICENSE